mangs/assertions/README.md

 ## Type Narrowing With Less Code

-Typically, TypeScript requires conditional statement and possibly a thrown error to properly [narrow types](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).
+Typically, TypeScript requires a conditional statement and possibly a thrown error to properly [narrow a type](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).
 Instead, assertion functions are a more concise way to accomplish the same thing without any nesting.
 For example:

 ```ts
 stringOrNumber; // Type: string | number